Tsuyuko Hironaka and Other Visitors

 In the 1880s a few hundred Japanese came to Kauai in search of work and ended up working in sugar plantations.
 Clearly families developed and stayed.
 I photo’d one gravestone in the Japanese Cemetery at Eleele, that of Tsuyuko Hironaka, 1916 to 1935, who was only 19 when he died.
 I wondered if this young man ever visited Japan and what happened to him.
 It did not even have a precise Date of Birth on his tombstone.

-In the 1920’s Kauai was a really long way from anywhere and one wonders about their lives.
+In the 1920’s Kauai was a really long way from anywhere and a far cry from todays vacation destination of choice.

-Not far away you can visit the Russian Fort Elizabeth State Historical Park set up to facilitate trading over 200 years ago by Russians.
+Not far away you can visit the Russian Fort at Elizabeth State Historical Park set up to facilitate trading, over 200 years ago by Russians.
 Again, for many this really was a one way trip and whilst an idyllic island it was an awful long way from home.

 Pack Hiking Boots – along with Swimming Gear!